bormaxi8080/osint-timeline/DRAFT.md

-All that will remain of us is organic matter, lymph, Mixed with broken glass.
+All that will remain of us is organic matter, lymph, mixed with broken glass.

 Something went wrong, not according to plan, and the gods no longer want to return to Earth.